-The Best Personal Blenders of 2019
+The Best Personal Blenders of 2021

 Throughout testing, the Magic Bullet produced some of the silkiest smoothies with the least fuss.
 Thanks to their cylindrical shape (no crevices!), its blending containers were also a breeze to clean.
 Unlike the Nutri-Ninja, the Magic Bullet can also be turned on and remain on without being held down, an appealing convenience.
 This blender belonged to one of my housemates, and I used it to make smoothies most days for a full year.
 For the price, wattage, and functionality, you won’t find anything better.

 Hi, I’m Cassidy, Reviewed’s kitchen writer, and a recent college grad, which means I’ve basically lived off of small, portable kitchen tools for the past 5 years.
 Throughout my time in undergrad, I used three of the blenders in this round-up with regularity—the Magic Bullet (which belonged to my housemate), the Hamilton Beach (which belonged to my boyfriend) and our winner, the Nutri-Ninja (my own).

 I saw them at their best and at their worst, saw them after being misused and brought back to functionality, and saw them on days when I had just enough energy to make myself a liquid meal and continue studying.
 As a result, I know a lot about the ins and outs of these little appliances, from which containers would leak in my bag to how much liquid you need in each to make them operate smoothly.

+And I'm Valerie, Reviewed's senior staff writer on the kitchen team.
+I've tested a range of kitchen gadgets from espresso machines to juicers since joining Reviewed.

-For this ranking, I wanted to mesh my previous understanding with the new testing-driven numbers and figure out which products should truly reign supreme.
-In the past, I’ve also tested some of the best affordable blenders using similar methods.
+For this ranking, we wanted to mesh our previous understanding with the new testing-driven numbers and figure out which products should truly reign supreme.
+In the past, we've also tested some of the best affordable blenders using similar methods.

 The Tests

 Personal blenders are primarily designed to make single servings of smoothies and shakes, so that’s where we focused our testing.
-I ran each blender through two main tests—mixing brightly colored yogurt and blending up a strawberry-banana smoothie.
+We ran each blender through two main tests—mixing brightly colored yogurt and blending up a strawberry-banana smoothie.
 The yogurt test was used as a visual indicator of mixing capabilities, demonstrating the blades’ reach within the container and how quickly the blender could mix distinct red and blue yogurt into a purple union.

 The smoothie test was exactly what it sounds like—how well can this blender whip up a fruit smoothie?
-I took into account speed, noise level, and ease of use while the blender was on, and then smoothie quality, lid tightness, and ease of cleaning when all was said and done.
-When evaluating the blenders and blending containers themselves, I prioritized portability, design, accessories, and wattage, among other factors.
+We took into account speed, noise level, and ease of use while the blender was on, and then smoothie quality, lid tightness, and ease of cleaning when all was said and done.
+When evaluating the blenders and blending containers themselves, we prioritized portability, design, accessories, and wattage, among other factors.

-While some blenders were clearly more powerful than others thanks to their higher wattage and larger size, I found that bigger didn’t always mean better—these blenders were usually louder, more difficult to clean, and had high-reaching blades that couldn’t handle small amounts of liquid.
-To me, the ideal personal blender should be distinctly smaller and more portable than its full-sized counterparts.
+While some blenders were clearly more powerful than others thanks to their higher wattage and larger size, we found that bigger didn’t always mean better—these blenders were usually louder, more difficult to clean, and had high-reaching blades that couldn’t handle small amounts of liquid.
+To us, the ideal personal blender should be distinctly smaller and more portable than its full-sized counterparts.
 What’s the point of keeping a large blender base on your counter if you only want to make a 16-ounce smoothie?

 Personal Blender, Immersion Blender, or Full-Sized Blender?